What Is a vector database?

 Vector databases provide efficient indexing and querying capabilities for vector data, enabling fast similarity searches.
 They support a range of distance metrics, such as cosine similarity and Euclidean distance, to measure the likeness between vectors.
 These databases are crucial for applications like recommendation systems, speech recognition, image processing, and natural language processing, where high-dimensional data is prevalent.
 By maintaining fast retrieval times and scalability, vector databases are integral in modern data architecture.

-Vector databases services on AWS
+Vector database services on AWS

 Amazon Web Services (AWS)–the world’s largest cloud provider–offers multiple data management services, including many that support vector database functionality.
 These are the primary options: